telerik/kendo-vue/getting-started-app/README.md

-# This is the Kendo UI Getting started application
+# This is the Kendo UI for Vue Javascript + Options API Getting started example

 ## Project setup
 ```